mikegioia/libremail/DATAFORMAT.md

    mail server.
 - `in_reply_to` Optional string containing the `message_id` of the message that this email is replying to.
 This value comes from the mail header.
+- `recv_str` Date the message was received by the account's mail server.
 - `size` Integer denoting the size in bytes of the message.
 - `message_no` The positional message number returned from the mail server.
    **This value can change** if messages are moved within a folder and is only